-Graduates of the Iowa State program enjoy a high placement rate after graduation in fields of their choice, including middle or high school education, public relations and writing, extension, youth and adult community programming, and non-profit organizations.
+As a graduate of the Iowa State program you will enjoy a high placement rate after graduation in fields of your choice, including middle or high school education, public relations and writing, extension, youth and adult community programming, and non-profit organizations.

 Careers, student teaching, and internships

-Graduates of the family and consumer sciences education and studies program are well-prepared for careers for seven varying content areas.
-They are also able to pursue further education options in graduate programs.
+As a graduate of the family and consumer sciences education and studies program, you are well-prepared for careers for seven varying content areas.
+You are also able to pursue further education options in graduate programs.

 Prepare for your next job or internship with Career Services, where staff help you with job searches, interview preparation, and resume/cover letter reviews.